Create a Yates account today!

 Asian Paper Wasp (Polistes chinensis)

-Most German Wasp nests are located underground, some build nests in rockeries, tree stumps, and man-made structures such as wall cavities and roof voids.
-Nests are round and are made of chewed wood fibre, giving the appearance of muddy paper-mache.
-Nests range in size from 15 centimetres in diameter and reach up to an enormous 5 metres.
-German Wasp nest populations may reach into the many thousands making it very important to control populations early-on in infestation to avoid populations from getting out of control.
-If a nest has reached an unmanageably large size, for your own safety, please contact your local council and ask for advice.
+Most German and common wasp nests are located underground, or in rockeries, tree stumps, and man-made structures like wall cavities and roof voids.
+Nests are made of chewed wood fibre, giving the appearance of grey (German wasps) or muddy brown (common wasps) paper mâché.
+Nests range in size from 15cm, to up to 5m in diameter!
+Large nests can contain many thousands of wasps.
+This is why it's important to control nests early, to prevent wasp populations from getting out of control.

 Share